Tens of thousands march in Baghdad to mourn Soleiman, others killed in US airstrike - The Media Times

 ‘TAKE NURSES’

-In Baghdad, many condemned the US attack in connection with Soleiman as a hero for his role in defeating the Islamic State militant group that had captured wide trails of northern and central Iraq in 2014.
+Many Iraqis condemned the US attack on Soleiman as a hero for his role in defeating Islamic State militants who seized major trails in northern and central Iraq in 2014.

-“Extensive participation in the procession testifies to the public’s condemnation of America and its allies for human rights abuses as they claim to fight terrorism,” said one of the marchers, Ali al-Khatib.

 They said Soleimani and Muhandis had backed the use of force against unarmed anti-government protesters last year and created militias that demonstrators blame for many of Iraq’s social and economic problems.